 For most wildlife your best chance to see them is around sunrise and sunset.
 Remember, don’t feed the animals!

-Top 10 Things to do in Great Smoky Mountains National Park
+Summary of the Top 10 Things to Do in Great Smoky Mountains National Park

 - Clingmans Dome